-If just the slide with is taken into account, the G45 slide width is only slightly wider than the 1911, which measured out at 0.9145-inch and the G45 measuring out at 1.26-inches.
-Surprisingly, the entire width of the G45 is actually thinner when the ambidextrous thumb safety is taken into consideration on the 1911 (1.4360-inches).
+If just the slide width is taken into account, the 1″ G45 slide width is only slightly wider than the 1911, which measured out at 0.9145-inch.
+The overall width of the G45 measures out at 1.34-inches.
+Surprisingly, the entire width of the G45 is actually thinner, when the ambidextrous thumb safety is taken into consideration, than the 1911 (1.4360-inches).

 Unless you are a Glock enthusiast, you may not notice that the strengthening pin applied to the action is omitted.
 This pin, I always felt, was a weak point to the Glock design.
 I have seen frame cracks at the top of these pins, which were probably due to many rounds being fired or (possibly) too hot of cartridges fired.

 A coil spring rather than a flat spring now tensions the takedown lever.
 The safety plunger is cut at a different angle, and the striker is thicker than in previous generations.